 For example, in a 4+1 setup, the number of active nodes is 4.
 The top 4 nodes in the Node List are active, and the remaining node is the reserve.

 Although the number of nodes used must be the same for the data volume and database, the actual nodes used can differ.
 For example, if the data volume uses nodes 11,12, 13, 14 and 15, the database might use 11, 13, 14, 16 and 17.

 Runtime disk Select the disk configured for 'Data' (used for database log files, etc.).
 Version The version of EXASolution that the database should use.
 This is usually the latest available version.
 Auditing Select this check box to save the text of all executed SQL statements (up to 2MB per statement) in the EXA_STATISTICS schema.
 EXAStorage Data Volume The data volume the database will run on.
-This is the data volume that you set up in the Create Data and Archive Volumes (Create Local Archive Volume and Create Remote Archive Volume).
+This is the data volume that you set up in the Create Data and Archive Volumes (Create Local Archive Volume and Create Remote Archive Volume with Amazon S3 ).
 Restore Delay

 The amount of time the system will wait after a failure before restoring data to the now-active reserve node.
 Enter a value and a unit of time measurement ("s", "m", "h", etc.).
 If you enter '0', the restore will be instantaneous in the event of an outage.
 If you enter no value in this field, there will be no restore - the reserve node will be pushed in as per the failsafety functionality, but no data restore will occur.
 The recommendation is 10 minutes ("10m").